-(I)Governments and Politics in the Middle East
+(I)Politics of the Middle East.
 Analysis of political institutions and processes with emphasis on selected countries of the Middle East; the social and economic basis of politics; nationalism, political development and factors of instability and change.

-Parties and Interest Groups
+Parties and Interest Groups.
 Political parties and interest groups as institutions; their role in elections and government.